Please ensure Javascript is enabled for purposes of website accessibility

 3 Retail Stocks to Buy for a Black Friday Bump

-With Black Friday a mere two weeks away, let’s take a look at three retail stocks with the most momentum heading into the holiday weekend.
+With Black Friday just a week away, let’s take a look at three retail stocks with the most momentum heading into the holiday weekend.

 retail-stocks

 The U.S. economy has been far more resilient than many thought.
-Certainly more than the economists who almost unanimously were calling for a recession this time a year ago; more than the Federal Reserve anticipated as they hiked interest rates from near zero to 5.5% in just 18 months; even more than the average American, what with consumer confidence far lower now than in 2021 or in the three years that preceded the pandemic.
+Certainly more than the economists who almost unanimously were calling for a recession about 18 months to two years ago; more than the Federal Reserve anticipated as they hiked interest rates from near zero to 5.5% in just 18 months; even more than the average American, what with consumer confidence still far lower now than in 2021 or in the three years that preceded the pandemic.

-And yet, U.S. GDP just reached a two-year high (4.9% growth) in the third quarter, and retail sales have been solid, if unspectacular.
-They improved 0.7% in September, and were revised upward to 0.8% growth in August – again, not exactly jaw-dropping growth, but the two best-performing months since January.
-Plus, inflation has fallen below 4%, or less than half of what it was (~8%) this time last year.
+And yet, U.S. GDP growth remains healthy, with 2.8% growth in the third quarter, and retail sales have been solid, if unspectacular.
+They improved 0.4% in October and were revised upward to 0.8% growth in September – again, not exactly jaw-dropping growth, but two of the better-performing months in the last year (July was the best month, at 1.2% month-over-month growth).
+Plus, inflation has fallen definitively below 3%, or less than a third of its June 2022 peak above 9%.

-Against that backdrop comes the start of another holiday shopping season, as Black Friday is a mere two weeks away.
+Against that backdrop comes the start of another holiday shopping season, as Black Friday is just a week away.
 November and December are historically the two best months on the calendar for the stock market, and retail stocks typically get a nice bump from all the spending.
-With no recession in sight, and with prices not accelerating the way they were a year ago, this year should be no exception.
+With no recession in sight, and with prices not accelerating the way they were 18 months ago, this year should be no exception.

-So far in 2023, however, retail stocks have underwhelmed.
-The SPDR S&P Retail ETF (XRT), the best proxy for the retail sector, is up a very modest 1.6% this year, versus a 14% gain in the S&P 500.
+So far in 2024, however, retail stocks have underwhelmed.
+The SPDR S&P Retail ETF (XRT), the best proxy for the retail sector, is up a very modest 7.6% this year, versus a 23.7% gain in the S&P 500.
+(This week’s Target (TGT) earnings miss and subsequent stock selloff didn’t help matters.)
 But the XRT tends to perform better as shopping season picks up.
 From 2010-2019, i.e., the decade before Covid threw a wrench into holiday shopping plans, XRT averaged gains of 2.2% in the three months that followed Black Friday, and therefore included most retailers’ first-quarter earnings reports the ensuing January or February.
 But that trailed the 3.2% average return in the S&P 500 over that same span.
 So, there’s no edge in buying a whole bunch of retail stocks in the hopes of a Black Friday bump.

 That said, certain retail stocks do get a market-beating bump every year.
 The problem is, it’s not the same one every year.
 Amazon (AMZN), for example, was up 29% in the three months that followed Black Friday in 2017.
 The next year, it was down 1.2% over the same period.